-For those of you who have lawns, you’ll know the struggle of keeping them green and luscious year round.
+For those of you who have lawns, you’ll know the struggle of keeping them green and luscious all year 'round.
 For various reasons, they can quickly become patchy and worn.
 Grass is an amazing plant for regenerating quickly, so if your lawn is damaged, it shouldn’t take long to get it in tip-top shape again.
 It’s best to repair your lawn in the autumn or spring, when moisture levels are at an optimum and help it grow back thicker and healthier.

-If your lawn is looking a little tired from too many trampling feet, you’ll either need to re-seed or replace the worn patch, depending on how much damage there is.
+If your lawn is looking a little tired from too many trampling feet, you’ll need to re-seed or replace the worn patch, depending on how much damage there is.
 For larger areas in need of repair, re-seed the area by first digging up the affected soil.
-Sprinkle seeds into the hole and cover with a topsoil.
+Sprinkle grass seeds into the hole and cover with a topsoil.
 Water thoroughly with a gentle hose setting.

 For smaller patches, you can replace with a piece of turf from somewhere else in the garden.
 Cut out the affected area into a square shape, then use this as a template for the new piece of turf.
 Place the new turf into the new hole, pushing down the edges to blend in.
 Finish by watering with a gentle hose setting.
 If you have any, use a sandy topsoil to sprinkle over the edges of the new piece before watering.